Ankit-Mishra0/MY-GOV-app/README.md

 ## 📌 Stay tuned for updates!

-Follow this project to stay updated as we continue building features that empower citizens to better engage with their government.
+Follow this project to stay updated as I continue building features that empower citizens to better engage with their government.

 ---